 connection timeout may not provide enough time for a response.

-From MySQL Shell 8.0.28, you can use the MySQL Shell
+You can use the MySQL Shell configuration option

 Instead of a TCP connection, you can connect using a Unix socket file or a Windows named pipe.
 For instructions, see Section 4.3.3, “Connecting using Unix Sockets and Windows Named Pipes”.